 Further Mathematics is offered for exceptionally talented mathematicians.
 A level Further Mathematics can be studied at AS level (8FM0) over one year or at A level (9FM0) over two years.
 It is studied alongside the A level Mathematics course (parallel delivery).

 UKMT Maths Challenges

 Pupils in Set 1 of each year group are given the opportunity to take the UKMT Maths Challenge.
 This is a national competition at three levels: Junior (Form III and Lower IV), Intermediate (Upper IV to Upper V) and Senior (Lower VI and Upper VI).
-Success in this competition can lead to qualification for further European rounds or the Maths Olympiad.
+Success in this competition can lead to qualification for further European rounds (Kangaroo) or the Maths Olympiad.